Overview

 Who Is Affected

-This article applies to DataON 5000 Series servers only.
-If you are running a DataON 6000 or 7000 Series, please refer to the separate guidance for those platforms.
+This article applies to the following DataON server models only.
+If you are running a DataON S2D-6000 or S2D-7000 Series, please refer to the separate guidance for those platforms.

 You are affected if:

-- Secure Boot is enabled on those servers
+• Secure Boot is enabled on that server

 Check If Secure Boot Is Enabled